Enquire

 Aluvihare Rock Temple

-Nestled amidst the hills, this ancient temple is situated 10 minutes north of Matale town on the Matale-Dambulla road.
+Nestled amidst the hills along the Matale-Dambulla road, this ancient temple lies 10 minutes north of Matale town.
 Dating back to the third century BC during the reign of King Devanampiyatissa, the temple holds significant historical and cultural importance.
 It is believed that the king constructed the dagoba, planted the Bo sapling, and founded the temple following the introduction of Buddhism to Sri Lanka.

 The Aluvihara Rock Temple is renowned as the site where the Pāli Canon was first completely transcribed onto ola leaves (palm leaves).
 The temple's setting is captivating and spread over multiple levels amidst rocks and lush vegetation.
 Visitors will find coconut palms with feathered fronds, traditional houses with collonaded verandas, and remnants of local villages that once provided feudal services.